 Harassment, in general terms, is conduct so severe, persistent, or pervasive that it affects the student's ability to participate in or benefit from an educational program or activity; creates an intimidating, threatening, hostile, or offensive educational environment; or substantially interferes with the student's academic performance.
-A copy of the district's policy is available in the principal's office and in the superintendent's office or online at www.celesteisd.org.
+A copy of the district's policy is available in the principal's office and in the superintendent's office or on the district's website www.celesteisd.org.